-When determining whether the risk of default on a financial instrument has increased significantly since initial recognition, the Group considers reasonable and supportable information that is relevant and available without undue cost or effort.
-This includes both quantitative and qualitative information and analysis, based on the Group's historical experience, expert credit assessment and forward-looking information.
+When determining whether the risk of default on a financial instrument has increased significantly since initial recognition, Investcorp considers reasonable and supportable information that is relevant and available without undue cost or effort.
+This includes both quantitative and qualitative information and analysis, based on the Investcorp's historical experience, expert credit assessment and forward-looking information.